Successful Entrepreneur and Wife

 Mid 70s Winding Down Business.
 No Liquidity or Life Insurance HNW Grandparents, Mid 80s.
 Financially Conservative.
 Not Aware of Huge Estate Tax Liability

-- We helped the couple make a $4 million gift to an IGNĪT PLAN ™ saving $2.1 million of income tax.
-Income to children and grandchildren for their lifetimes and $17 million ultimate gift to charity.
+- $4 Million gift to IGNĪT PLAN ™ saving $2.1 Million of income tax.
+Income to children and grandchildren for their lifetimes and $17 Million ultimate git to charity.

-- We created an LLC for the couple and transferred $9 million of assets into it.
-Sold the LLC to a family trust for a note and moved all future growth out of the couple’s estate.
+- Created an LLC and transferred $9 Million of assets.
+Sold to a Family trust for a note and moved all future growth out of the estate.

 Mid 80s.
 Financially Conservative.
 Not Aware of Huge Estate Tax Liability

-SITUATION: Ted and Alice are both in their mid-80s.
+SITUATION: Ted and Alice are both in their mid-80’s.
 Ted has built a significant stock portfolio with his buy and hold philosophy.
-The couple has four children and six grandchildren who are all unaware of the family’s significant wealth.
-Ted and Alice enjoy a modest lifestyle and because of this, they keep accumulating assets to the tune of $45 million.
-Despite being wealthier than 99 percent of Americans, Ted and Alice don’t even have simple wills.
-Ted claims he doesn’t know how estate planning works or that his family will face substantial estate taxes when he and Alice pass unless immediate remedial action is taken.
-Since Ted and Alice are very unsophisticated, planning has been very challenging.
-SOLUTION:
+They have four children and six grandchildren who are all unaware of any family wealth.
+Ted and Alice enjoy a modest lifestyle and because of this, keep accumulating assets.
+Currently, they are worth $45 Million and don’t even have simple wills.
+Ted claims he didn’t know anything about estate taxes being due.

 Wealthy 58 Year-Old